Non-equilibrium quasi-condensates in reduced dimensions: Conclusions

 \section{Conclusions}

-In this Letter we have developed a fully analytical theory of the coherence properties of non-equilibrium Bose-Einstein quasi-condensates in reduced dimensionalities.
-Even though the non-equilibrium stationary state is determined by a dynamical balance of pumping and dissipation rather than by a standard thermodynamical equilibrium condition, the momentum distribution and the long-distance spatial coherence of a weakly interacting gas is qualitatively similar to the one of the corresponding equilibrium system at a finite temperature.
-Most remarkably, this conclusion does not depend on the collisional thermalization rate in the gas and, with some modifications, extends to the case of non-interacting particles.
-Thanks to the generic nature of our theory, its conclusions can be applied to a broad range of systems displaying a non-equilibrium BEC-like phase transition, from laser operation in VCSEL devices, to photon BECs, to polariton BECs.
-As a next step, we will derive explicit predictions for the amplification and noise parameters starting from microscopic models of the most relevant physical systems, so to provide quantitative predictions for the emission spectra and the coherence functions in the different cases.
+{In this Letter we have introduced a generic phenomenological model of fluctuations on top of a non-equilibrium Bose-Einstein (quasi-)condensate based on a stochastic Gross-Pitaevskii equation.
+Even though the non-equilibrium stationary state is determined by a dynamical balance of pumping and dissipation rather than by a standard thermodynamical equilibrium condition, {the prediction of the linearized Bogoliubov theory of small fluctuations for the momentum distribution and the long-distance spatial coherence of a weakly interacting gas recovers the one of the corresponding equilibrium system at a finite temperature.} In full agreement with previous works on the subject~\cite{CARU2005,SZYM2006,WOUT2006,SZYM2012,ROUM2012}, this conclusion does not appear to depend on the collisional thermalization rate in the gas nor on the microscopic details of the noise spectrum.
+Thanks to the generic nature of our model, this conclusion applies to a broad range of systems displaying a non-equilibrium BEC-like phase transition, from laser operation in VCSEL devices, to photon BECs, to polariton BECs. }

-IC acknowledges partial financial support from ERC through the QGBE grant.
+IC acknowledges partial financial support from ERC through the QGBE grant {and from Provincia Autonoma di Trento}.
 We are grateful to Michiel Wouters and Andrea Gambassi for continuous stimulating discussions.